-Having read lots of house buying guides, I note that it is considered advisable to get your house surveyed prior to buying it.
-When I asked my local Whitley Bay solicitor - who is on the UBS conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor. is that correct?
+Having read lots of house buying guides, I note that they all recommend that you should get your house surveyed prior to buying it.
+When I asked my local Whitley Bay solicitor - who is on the TSB conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
+Is that normal?